-Windows must be kept closed during storms, rain or snowfall.
+Windows must be kept closed during storms, rain, or snowfall.
 Roller shutters and blinds may not be opened during rain and storms.
 In freezing weather, windows are to be kept closed except for necessary ventilation.

 The heating system must be kept in operation at all times to prevent frost damage.